 Protein rich food

 Including protein-rich food in your diet will keep you satiated for a long duration and you won’t feel like eating junk.
 Try to include protein sources that you love as part of breakfast and you will feel full till afternoon.

 The simple formula to lose weight during pregnancy is to cut down your calorie intake.
 Make sure to not stay hungry for too long as it can be harmful to the growth of the baby.

 Eat small meals

 Eating small meals on a small plate can be another best way to lose extra weight.
-Try to eat 4 to 5 times everyday but keep the portions small.
-One of the best tricks to eat less can be to use smaller plates to serve food.
+Try to eat 4 to 5 times every day but keep the portions small.
+One of the best tricks to eating less can be to use smaller plates to serve food.
 This way, your brain will automatically feel full once the food on your plates gets over.